Okazakee/okazakee-dev-website/README.md

 Features
 --------

-*   NextJS framework for optimized Server Side Rendering (SSR) and Edge Functions
+*   NextJS framework for optimized Server Side Rendering (SSR) and Serverless Functions
 *   JWT authentication for secure user access to CMS panel
 *   Amazon S3 for storing images and files
 *   MongoDB Atlas for data storage and management